59CRAWL/59CRAWL/README.md

 2. Ship docking algorithm
   - Arranges the data for to check if there are any overbooking of berths after expected delays and schedule ships as accordingly
 3. ChatAI
-  - LLaMa API to analyze and dissec the data using LLM models
+  - Langchain CSV Agent to dissect information using pandas

 - Ensure python is installed